RetireJS/retire.js/node/README.md

---proxy <url>           Proxy url (http://some.sever:8080) --outputformat <format> Valid formats: text, json --outputpath <path>     File to which output should be written --ignore <paths>        Comma delimited list of paths to ignore --ignorefile <path>     Custom .retireignore file, defaults to .retireignore --exitwith <code>       Custom exit code (default: 13) when vulnerabilities are found
+--proxy <url>           Proxy url (http://some.sever:8080) --outputformat <format> Valid formats: text, json --outputpath <path>     File to which output should be written --htmlreport [path]     Folder to which HTML report should be written (defaults to 'RetireJS') --ignore <paths>        Comma delimited list of paths to ignore --ignorefile <path>     Custom .retireignore file, defaults to .retireignore --exitwith <code>       Custom exit code (default: 13) when vulnerabilities are found